Prag8855/aab/content/guides/moving-out.md

 ### Read the electricity meter

 You must read the electricity meter when you move in and when you move out.
-Give these numbers to your electricity company.
+Your electricity company needs this information when you cancel or move your electricity contract.
 They will know exactly how much electricity you have used.
 If you paid too much, you will get a refund.
 If you didn't pay enough, you will get an invoice.

 ![Meter reading on a German electricity meter](/images/zahlernummer-zahlerstand.jpg)

 Write down the meter number (*[[Zählernummer]]*) and meter reading (*[[Zählerstand]]*) in the handover document (*[[Übergabeprotokoll]]*).

+Tell your electricity company about your moving date.
+Do this before you move.
+You can usually do this on their website.

 ### Sign the Übergabeprotokoll